solarwinds/uamsclient-formula/README.md

 The Variable `uams_managed_locally` is used to configure the Agent to be managed locally through the configuration file.
 It Is designed to allow configuration of the UAMS Agent locally, without necessity of adding integrations manually from SWO page.

-If the UAMS Agent gets installed as a **managed locally** agent then it will wait for the local configuration file to be accessible.
+If the UAMS Agent gets installed as a **locally managed** agent then it will wait for the local configuration file to be accessible.
 The default local configuration is `/opt/solarwinds/uamsclient/var/local_config.yaml`

 SaltStack will automatically create the file in the needed location.
 The default template of local config file is located at `templates/template_local_config.yaml.j2`.